tiesptg/bones/persist/README.md

 ```

 With the explicit select method you can select any expression you want.
 In this case just the name and count(*) from Person.
 The CountPerLabel record will hold the data per row returned by the query.
+The name of the columns are the field names of the record.
+So if the first fieldname of CountPerLabel was label, you should use "label" as parameter to the orderBy.